The Measurement Tool is integrated into the Annotation Menu.

 Note: Draw a polygon with the left click.
 Click again on the last point to end the polygon.

-Select the raster layer the measures will be applicable.
+Step 2 - Select the raster layer to which the measures will be applicable.

 Click on "COMPARE WITH" and select a different raster layer of the current or another survey to compare the values.

 Note: For all other information concerning the calculation of volumes, see Volume Calculation.